What to do in Covent Garden, London in 2026

 Covent Garden has been a must-visit on every one of our trips to London.
 Covent Garden is located in the heart of the West End and is easily accessible by tube, bus, or walking.

-The schedule on our most recent trip rewarded us with time to explore the surrounding Greater Covent Garden area.
+On our most recent trip, Debbie and I spent a lot of time exploring the surrounding Greater Covent Garden area.
 Below are some of our favorite attractions in Covent Garden.

 History of Covent Garden